-On August 29, 2022, the Company announced the renewal of its NCIB enabling the Company to purchase and cancel up to 7.5%, or 8,760,553 of the public float for the issued and outstanding Common Shares through August 31, 2022 to August 30, 2023 in accordance with the applicable rules and policies of the TSX and applicable securities laws.
-During the year ended December 31, 2022, the Company purchased for cancellation 6.0 million Common Shares at an average price of \$24.39 per common share for total consideration of \$146.1 million.
-Under the currently allowable NCIB limit, the Company has repurchased 3,529,600 Common Shares as at December 31, 2022, leaving 5,230,953 Common Shares available for repurchase prior to August 30, 2023.
+On September 13, 2023, the Company announced the renewal of its NCIB enabling the Company to purchase and cancel up to 7.5%, or 9,812,193 of the public float for the issued and outstanding Common Shares during the 12 month period commencing on September 15, 2023 in accordance with the applicable rules and policies of the TSX and applicable securities laws.
+During the year ended December 31, 2023, the Company purchased for cancellation 2.1 million Common Shares at an average price of \$22.91 per Common Share for total consideration of approximately \$48.4 million, under the previous NCIB.
+Under the currently allowable NCIB limit, the Company has repurchased no Common Shares as at December 31, 2023, leaving 9,812,193 Common Shares available for repurchase prior to September 14, 2024.

 Under the NCIB, Common Shares may be repurchased in open market transactions on the TSX, and/or other Canadian alternative trading platforms.
-In accordance with the rules of the TSX governing a NCIB, the total number of Common Shares the Company is permitted to purchase is subject to a daily purchase limit of 137,792 Common Shares, representing 25% of the average daily trading volume of Common Shares on the TSX calculated for the six-month period ended July 31, 2022.
+In accordance with the rules of the TSX governing a NCIB, the total number of Common Shares the Company is permitted to purchase is subject to a daily purchase limit of 212,613 Common Shares, representing 25% of the average daily trading volume of Common Shares on the TSX calculated for the six-month period ended August 31, 2023.
 However, the Company may make one block purchase per calendar week which exceeds the daily repurchase restriction.
-The NCIB will terminate at the earlier of August 30, 2023 and the date on which the maximum number of Common Shares that can be acquired pursuant to the NCIB have been purchased.
+The NCIB will terminate at the earlier of September 14, 2024 and the date on which the maximum number of Common Shares that can be acquired pursuant to the NCIB have been purchased.

 The price that Gibson pays for any Common Shares repurchased in open market transactions under the NCIB is equal to the market price at the time of purchase.
 Gibson believes that the availability of the NCIB enables the Company to maximize return to Shareholders.
-The actual number of Common Shares that may be purchased, and the timing of any such purchases, is determined by Gibson based on a number of factors, including the continued adherence to its financial governing principles.
+The actual number of Common Shares that may be purchased, if any, and the timing of any such purchases, is determined by Gibson based on a number of factors, including the continued adherence to its financial governing principles.

 The Company has adopted an automatic purchase plan with its broker, BMO Nesbitt Burns Inc., in order to facilitate purchases of its Common Shares.
 The automatic purchase plan allows for purchases by the Company of its Common Shares at any time, including, without limitation, when the Company would ordinarily not be permitted to make purchases due to regulatory restriction or self-imposed blackout periods.
-Purchases of Common Shares under the automatic purchase plan are made by Gibson's broker based upon the parameters prescribed by the TSX and the terms of the parties' written agreement.
+Purchases of Common Shares under the automatic purchase plan, if any, are made by Gibson's broker based upon the parameters prescribed by the TSX and the terms of the parties' written agreement.